 The Lasallian Scholars at Manhattan College are continuing their Lasallian journey through rigorous academics, various clubs, intramural sports, expressed leadership, and intentional community.
 These students share similar experiences by having attended Lasallian middle or secondary schools.
 We currently have 13 Lasallian Scholars from the following Lasallian High Schools:

 Daniel Cipollone, alumnus of St. Peter’s Boys High School, comes to Manhattan College from Staten Island, New York.
 Daniel is studying for his degree in Civil Engineering here at Manhattan College and joins his fellow Jaspers as part of the Class of 2024.
 Daniel is sure to make room in his busy schedule to allow his true Lasallian identity to show when on campus.

-Aside from Lasallian Ambassadors, Daniel strives as an engineering student and hopes to soon use his leadership qualities to become a project manager in the field.
+Aside from Lasallian Scholars, Daniel strives as an engineering student and hopes to soon use his leadership qualities to become a project manager in the field.
 In the meantime, Dan enjoys learning more about social justice and volunteering.
 He is part of the Manhattan College Emerging Leaders Program and was a participant in the 2020 virtual Ignatian Family Teach-In.
+Additionally, Daniel is a student worker for campus ministry and a Fair Trade advocate.
 Cipollone shares “Being Lasallian means having a sense of community and expanding one's knowledge of the world they live in by serving others through civic engagement.”

-Domenick Boccia, alumnus of St. Peter’s Boys High School, comes to Manhattan College from Staten Island, New York.
-Dom is studying for his degree in Exercise Science here at Manhattan College, with a minor in Psychology, and joins his fellow Jaspers as part of the Class of 2022.
+Eleda West, alumna of Sacred Heart Cathedral High School comes to Manhattan College from San Francisco, California.
+Eleda is studying for her degree in Business here at Manhattan College and joins her fellow Jaspers as part of the Class of 2025.